klausbreyer/titansberry-wp-theme/README.txt

 Titansberry Wordpress Theme by Klaus Breyer

 Simple and clean wordpress theme with nice contrast headers.
 Good readability of text.
 Perfect theme for the personal blogs.
-Based on HTML of Twenty Eleven
+Based on HTML of Twenty Eleven and the Snowberry Theme from stfalcon.com

 Titansberry, (c) Klaus Breyer
 Snowberry Theme is a derivative of Snowberry Theme, (c) stfalcom.com